ef-johnson/Ray-Tracing-Many-Spheres/README.md

 Operating systems: Built using Ubuntu 16.04, using C++ with MPI.
 For running on Windows, you can enable “Ubuntu in Windows”.

+A PDF called Background and Examples is included, which gives a simple practical example of how to use the code for both Particle-Particle and Particle-Wall ray tracing.

 The radiative View Factor is commonly known, being the fraction of rays emitted from surface 1 which strike surface 2; no reflections are accounted for.
 On the other hand, the RDF is the fraction of rays emitted from surface 1 which are _absorbed_ by surface 2, after any reflections off nearby spheres.
 Thus, the View Factor is the same as the RDF for the special case of absorptivity = 1, so this code can be used for either.
 Reflections are modeled as diffuse, though specular reflections may be added in the future.
 Spheres are opaque (transmissivity = 0), and absorptivity is specified by the user.